ChristopherAtkinson/C-Programming-and-Design/README.md

 Close up camera of the dragonfly’s eye

  Controls
-Note: the following key assignments are non-negotiable; they are expected to work in each submission to ease the demonstration process

 ◦ ‘ESC’ exits the application
 ◦ ‘r’ resets the application to its initial state
 ◦ Cameras are controlled by the cursor keys: